Why Did I Get Ghosted: The Honest Guide for Guys

 Ghosting usually falls into one of four categories.

-You might have felt chemistry.
-They might have enjoyed the moment.
-But the connection was not mutual.
+Sometimes they weren’t as interested as you thought.
+You felt chemistry.
+They enjoyed the moment.
+But the interest wasn’t mutual.

 This is where things get practical.

-Reading How To Stop Overthinking Everything can help you stop spinning scenarios.
+Reading How To Stop Overthinking Everything can help you break that loop.

 You lost a possibility.